 Body control refers to a player’s ability to move their body fluidly to optimize balance and coordination.
 Since body control falls under the category of technique rather than physical fitness, body control refers mostly to correctness of form.
 Long strides, correct running form, and a low center of gravity are good indications of good body control.

 Game intelligence is measured by a player’s ability to make smart decisions on the pitch and make them quickly.
 A smart footballer aims to keep the game as clean as possible, minimizing energy expenditure while maximizing results.
 Essentially, game intelligence implies playing smarter, not harder.
-Join a summer soccer camp to learn how to be an intelligent player.
+Sign up for a summer soccer camp to learn how to be an intelligent player.